Sports Physiotherapy

 4. Knee Injuries & Instability

-Knee injuries and instability linked to jumping, landing, and pivoting in sports like football, netball, and basketball often affecting confidence and performance.
+Knee injuries and instability linked to jumping, landing, and pivoting in sports like football, netball, and basketball, often affecting confidence and performance.

 5. Overuse Injuries & Performance-Related Pain